Or copy and share this short URL:

 Students, faculty, and staff, who live and work on our college campuses are done waiting for our institutions to get on the ball and make the required changes.
 As a parent of college students, I am pleased that my Faculty Association and our Student Congress decided to get the train rolling on classroom door locks.
 My older children will get at least one term of better doors before they graduate and our freshmen students will hopefully be better prepared in the future.
 There is still more to do on my campus and most campuses in the United States.
 To catch up to Virginia-Tech, we need to give mandatory active shooter training to every new student and staff member, so everyone knows the plan in an emergency.
 Scary events need to be practiced.
 The first practice cannot be the first time for real.

 So I say good for Oakland University.
 If your kids come here, there are hundreds of professors and thousands of students busy working on making our campus just a little bit safer than it was yesterday.

 - If you want to find out more about your kid's campus, give them this survey link:

 - If you want to learn more about Run, Hide, Fight, view these videos on YouTube.
 I know the topic is uncomfortable, but no more so than the reality of our younger children already practicing active shooter drills in grade school.

 and a concerned parent of college students.

-Postscript 12-14-2018.
-Oakland University's staff and faculty donated $576,921 to the All University Fund Drive.
-Record number of donors: 1,163.
+Postscript 1-28-2019.
+Oakland University's staff and faculty donated $576,921 to its 2018 All University Fund Drive.
+There was a record number of donors for many good causes: 1,163.